OpenCTI-Platform/connectors/README.md

 ## Contributing

 We welcome your **[contributions for new connectors](https://www.notion.so/luatix/Connectors-70637122e18442a88ae666897f959023)**.
 We encourage you to look at the source of existing connector before developing your own.
-If you want to make your connector available to the community, **please keep it on your own repository or your own Github organization** and ask us to reference it in the [OpenCTI ecosystem](https://www.notion.so/luatix/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76) by commenting the notion.se page.
+If you want to make your connector available to the community, **please create a Pull Request on this repository**, then we will integrate it to the CI and in the [OpenCTI ecosystem](https://www.notion.so/luatix/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76) by commenting the notion.se page.

 ## License